-Special Recommendations II
+Special Recommendation II

-27. With regard to this Recommendation the TCI Authorities have stated that they would review the penalties for terrorism and terrorist financing offences.
+7. In the current matrix, the Turks & Caicos Authorities have stated that the draft amendment Bill to the POCO will address the deficiencies identified.
+In the previous matrix, the Authorities had stated that they would review the penalties for terrorism and terrorist financing offences.
 The other recommendations made by the Examiners have not been addressed.